yandex-cloud/docs/en/tracker/glossary.md

 ## S {#en-s}

 SLA
 :  In {{ tracker-name }}, an SLA is a [set of rules](manager/sla.md) that defines timeframes for processing issues in queues.
 For example, you can set the time within which the assignee has to respond to the issue, answer the requestor's comment, or complete the issue.
 [Learn more about SLAs.](sla-head.md)

 Story
-:   In [Agile methodologies](#agile), a <q>User Story</q> is a description of a feature or function that needs to be implemented in a product. {{ tracker-name }} includes the Story issue type that can be used to [group any issues](user/links.md) based on a common topic.
+:   In [Agile methodologies](#agile), a <q>User Story</q> is a description of a feature that needs to be implemented in a product. {{ tracker-name }} includes the Story issue type that can be used to [group any issues](user/links.md) based on a common topic.

 Story Point
-:   A relative rating that describes the effort needed to complete an issue.
-The Story Point unit isn't usually measured in terms of man-hours.
+:  Relative rating that describes the effort needed to complete an issue.
+The Story Point unit is not usually measured in terms of man-hours.
 [The team rates issues collectively](manager/planning-poker.md) by comparing them to a simple task.

 ## Y {#en-y}

 {{ yfm }} (YFM)
 :  Markup {{ yfm }} is a set of rules for formatting text using special characters.
 You can use it to [format text in issue descriptions and comments](user/markup.md).